MLB All-Star Voting 2018: Predictions for AL and NL Starting Rosters

 Catcher is the most contentious race, as Buster Posey, Willson Contreras and Kurt Suzuki are separated by 210,000 votes.

-Posey is a five-time All-Star selection, and he is one of the most notable players on the entire NL ballot, but with Contreras sitting in the best position to represent the Cubs in the starting lineup, Chicago fans could make a late push to force him over Posey.
+Posey is a five-time All-Star selection, and he is one of the most notable players on the entire NL ballot.
+But with Contreras sitting in the best position to represent the Cubs in the starting lineup, Chicago fans could make a late push to force him in over Posey.

-Braves rookie Ozzie Albies holds a healthy lead over Scooter Gennett at second base, but there's a chance Reds fans get behind one of the few positive stories of their season and help Gennett make up a difference of 190,000 votes.
+Braves rookie Ozzie Albies holds a healthy lead over Scooter Gennett at second base, but there's a chance Reds fans get behind one of the few positive stories of their season and help the Cincinnati Reds man make up a difference of 190,000 votes.

 The only other potential spot where change could occur is the third outfield position, but it's hard to believe Bryce Harper won't start the All-Star Game in his home stadium no matter how much of a push Rockies fans give Charlie Blackmon.

-Statistics obtained from MLB.com.
+Statistics obtained from MLB.com

 Every Buyer's Can't-Lose Trade Target 🎯